ncoghlan/pulpdist/doc/cli.rst

-If sync operations on the repository are currently enabled, the repository does not already have a sync operation in progress, the ``sync_hours`` setting is found and is non-zero, and there is either no last sync attempt time recorded, or that time is more than ``sync_hours`` in the past, then a new thread is spawned to request immediate synchronisation of the repository through the Pulp REST API.
+If sync operations on the repository are currently enabled, the repository does not already have a sync operation in progress, the ``sync_hours`` setting is found and is non-zero,and the current time (in hours) relative to midnight is a multiple of the ``sync_hours`` setting, then a new thread is spawned to request immediate synchronisation of the repository through the Pulp REST API.

 Otherwise, the repository is ignored until the next check for new sync operations.